fybrik/fybrik/site/docs/concepts/taxonomy.md

 * [Config Policy Manager](./config-policies.md) - defines the IT policies to follow.
 * [FybrikModules](./modules.md) - describes capabilities that can be included in a data plane.

-Default taxonomies are provided by fybrik in a JSON file format, and are and are meant as a starting point on which to [expand](../../tasks/custom-taxonomy).
+Default taxonomies are provided by fybrik in a JSON file format, and are meant as a starting point.
+Different actors can [expand](../../tasks/custom-taxonomy) these.

 ## Issues Addressed by Taxonomy